SAFEMinds (Schools and Families Enhancing Minds)

 How does the program work?

 The SAFEMinds training program was designed as a one-day, face-to-face course, but due to COVID-19 restrictions has been adapted to an online format.
-The program will return to a one-day, face-to-face format when possible.
+The training is being offered as a one-day online training during Term 4 2020 and will return to a one-day, face-to-face format when possible.

 Completing SAFEMinds: Schools and Families Enhancing Minds – live webinar during COVID-19 will contribute 6 hours of NSW Education Standards Authority (NESA) Registered PD addressing 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.